Skip to Main Content

 Some congregations of the Holiness tradition are asked to adhere to strict behavioral rules.
 Scriptural commands are applied to everyday life, such as eschewing inappropriately "worldly" music and other media, clothing styles, makeup, drinking, smoking, dancing, etc. The avoidance of sin is of the utmost importance, and is an ongoing part of Salvation.
 However, many Holiness groups do allow more for relaxed, contemporary lifestyles (albeit traditional) and leadership roles for women.

 History: The Holiness Movement was part of the American revivalist tradition, which had roots in the First Great Awakening in the 18th century and the frontier camp-meeting revivalism that emerged in the early 19th century.
 Historians usually trace the beginnings of the HM as a distinct movement to the "Tuesday Meeting for the Promotion of Christian Holiness," an interdenominational parlor-room meeting in New York City led by Phoebe Palmer.
 Although Palmer was a Methodist with many connections to high-ranking Methodist leaders, her meetings were attended by leaders from other traditions, such as Edgar Levy (Baptist), Thomas Upham (Congregationalist), William Boardman (Presbyterian), Asa Mahan (president of Oberlin College) and Charles Cullis (Episcopal).
 Through such influential relationships, the HM emphasis on a definite second work of grace was spread through American Protestantism, though several distinct strains of HM teaching emerged (Wesleyan, Keswick, Oberlin).
-Wesleyan teaching on Christian "perfection" blended with American Revivalism and was supported by general ascendency of Arminian theology, producing a dramatic and expectant atmosphere in the period leading up to the Civil War.
-This expectancy contributed in part to the association between HM leaders and social activism on such causes as the abolition of slavery, relief for the poor, temperance and women’s rights.

 The dramatic central event in the history of the HM was the Layman’s Revival of 1858, which resonated across the United States, as well as in Canada and Britain.
 This revival began with a series of daily prayer meetings organized by businessmen in New York, which soon spread to other cities.
 These interdenominational events were supported by a wide spectrum of denominations, and they were supported by mass revival campaigns by itinerant preachers such as Phoebe Palmer and James Caughey.

-In the postwar period, the focus of the HM shifted from informal, lay-led initiatives to formal, clergy-led mass revival efforts, organized by the National Camp Meeting Association for the Promotion of Holiness (founded 1867) and its Methodist-dominated leadership.
+In the post civil war period, the focus of the HM shifted from informal, lay-led initiatives to formal, clergy-led mass revival efforts, organized by the National Camp Meeting Association for the Promotion of Holiness (founded 1867) and its Methodist-dominated leadership.
 The new Association took on a leading role within the movement and continued to hold sway the 1870s.
 However, from 1875, as the HM continued to solidify its institutional structures, it lost its non-polemical, activist, and interdenominational character and started down the road to eventual schism and denominationalization.

 Holiness organizations: